TjitsevdM/tc-Documentation/product-guides/explainer-community-activity-level.md

 Use the heatmap to figure out

 * What events is your community attracted to?
 * What is the daily rhythm of your community?
-Do you have early raiser or night owls?&#x20;
+Do you have early risers or night owls?&#x20;
 * Are certain times and days more popular for your community?
-* If you are product/service DAO, check if there is sufficient time for deep work (low level of interactions between members)
+* If you are a product/service DAO, check if there is sufficient time for deep work (low level of interactions between members)